How to Grow A Calamansi Tree?

 How Long Do Calamansi Trees Live?

-The calamansi trees can live up to 50 years or more.
+The calamansi trees can live up to 10 to 15 years.
 The life expectancy of calamansi trees will depend on how they are cared for.
 Pests and diseases are also factors that will determine on the lifespan of this tree.

 In order to make the calamansi tree live longer keep them getting enough water, sunlight, and nutrients and also protect them against pests and diseases.